Cluster algebras and triangulated surfaces. Part II: Lambda lengths: Cluster algebras of geometric type and their positive realizations

 \begin{definition}[\emph{Extended exchange matrix}] For an exchange pattern of geometric type, the coefficients $p^\pm_e(t)$ are monomials in the variables~$q_i$.
 It is convenient and customary to encode these coefficients, along with the exchange matrix~$B(t)$, in a rectangular \emph{extended exchange matrix} $\tilde B(t)=(b_{ef}(t))$ defined as follows.
 The~columns of $\tilde B(t)$ are, as before, labeled by $\Star(t)$.
 The top $n$ rows of $\tilde B(t)$ are also labeled by $\Star(t)$ while the subsequent rows are labeled by the elements of~$I$.
 The top $n\times n$ submatrix of~$\tilde B(t)$ is $B(t)$ (so our notation for the matrix elements is consistent); the entries of the bottom $|I|\times n$ submatrix are uniquely determined by the formula

-As observed in~\cite{ca1}, the mutation rules \eqref{eq:p-mutation1-E}, \eqref{eq:p-mutation2-E}, and \eqref{eq:normalization} can be restated, in the case of geometric type, as saying that the matrices $\tilde B(t)$ undergo a matrix mutation given by the same formulas \eqref{eq:B-mutation} as before---now with a different set of row labels.
+As observed in~\cite{ca1}, in the case of geometric type the mutation rules \eqref{eq:p-mutation1-E}, \eqref{eq:p-mutation2-E}, and \eqref{eq:normalization} can be restated as saying that the matrices $\tilde B(t)$ undergo a matrix mutation given by the same formulas \eqref{eq:B-mutation} as before---now with a different set of row labels.

 A pair $(\xx(t)),\tilde B(t))$ consisting of a cluster and the corresponding extended exchange matrix will be referred to as a \emph{seed} (of geometric type). \end{definition}

 \begin{example}[\emph{The ring $\CC[\operatorname{SL}_2]$}] This was the first example given on the first page of the first paper about cluster algebras~\cite{ca1}.
 The coordinate ring